AA/PPS 02.03.30 - Faculty-Authored Teaching and Instructional Material

 Authorization to use materials will be for one fiscal year, September 1 to August 31.
 Subsequent use of the materials must be approved.

-Following action by the department chair or school director, the request and accompanying materials will be forwarded through the dean to the provost and VPAA.
+Following action by the department chair or school director, the request will be forwarded through the dean to Faculty and Academic Resources.

-Following action by the dean and the provost and VPAA, the faculty member will be furnished a copy of the request form indicating approval or disapproval, and the materials will be returned to the faculty member.
+Following action by the dean and the provost and executive vice president for Academic Affairs, or designee, the faculty member will be furnished a copy of the request form indicating approval or disapproval, and the materials will be returned to the faculty member.

 After approval, the faculty member may require the instructional materials on their course syllabus and other course information.

 PROCEDURES FOR INVESTIGATING ALLEGED VIOLATIONS OF THIS POLICY

 The deans will receive, via the chair or director, and investigate any and all written complaints alleging violations of this policy, to determine the accuracy of the allegations and whether or not any further investigation is recommended.

 If further investigation is recommended, the dean will appoint an ad hoc committee chosen as follows:

 one senior faculty member within the department or school, acceptable to both the authors and the department chair or school director in which the course is taught.
 If possible, the senior faculty member should hold the rank of associate professor or professor;

 one tenured associate professor or professor from another department or school of the same college at Texas State; and